syncfusion-content/blazor-docs/blazor/mention/localization.md

 ## Localization

 The [Blazor Mention](https://www.syncfusion.com/blazor-components/blazor-mention) component can be localized.
-Refer to the [Blazor Localization](https://blazor.syncfusion.com/documentation/common/localization) topic to localize Syncfusion Blazor components.
+Refer to the [Blazor Localization](https://blazor.syncfusion.com/documentation/common/localization) topic to localize Syncfusion&reg; Blazor components.

 ## See also